History of the nude in art: Ancient art

-This is the name given to the artistic creations of the first stage of history, especially the great civilizations of the Near East: Egypt and Mesopotamia.
-It would also include the first artistic manifestations of most of the peoples and civilizations of all continents.
+This is the name given to the artistic creations of the earliest stage of history, especially those of the great civilizations of the Near East: Egypt and Mesopotamia.
+It would also include the earliest artistic manifestations of most peoples and civilizations across all continents.
 One of the great advances in this era was the invention of writing, generated primarily by the need to keep records of an economic and commercial nature.

 Musicians and dancers (c.
 1420–1375 BC), British Museum.

 In the first religions, from the Sumerian to the Egyptian, the ancient cult of Mother Earth was related to the new anthropomorphic deities, linking the feminine form with nature, insofar as both are generators of life.
 Thus, the Egyptian twin gods Geb and Nut represented the earth and the sky, from whose union all the elements were born.
 In other cases, the gods are related to cosmological elements, such as the goddess Ishtar with the planet Venus, generally represented naked and winged, with a crescent moon on her head.
 Other representations of the Mother goddess are usually more or less clothed figures, but with bare breasts, such as the famous Snake Goddess (Heraklion Archaeological Museum), a Minoan statuette from around 1550 BC.
 These representations were the starting point for the iconography of Greek and Roman goddesses such as Artemis, Diana, Demeter and Ceres.